-Review governance and institutional missions.
+Review institutional missions within 18 months.

 - Require the CCHE to undertake a review of the system and recommend to the state legislature a potential realignment to more efficiently and productively meet the current and future needs of students.
 CCHE should maintain clarity and focus on mission for all institutions and specifically: - Examine the role and mission, and the research and graduate designations, of all institutions. - Study the Auraria Higher Education Center and whether it remains the most effective structure to meet higher education needs in the Denver regional area.